1. What is MODBUS?1. Basic Concept

 Error Indication Code

-If the address requested by the master does not exist, the error indication code FFH will be returned.
+If the address requested by the master does not exist, it will return an error indication code: FFH.

-1. Standard, open, users can use the Modbus protocol freely and safely without paying licensing fees or infringing on intellectual property rights.
-Currently, there are over 400 manufacturers supporting Modbus, with over 600 products supporting it.
+1. Standard and open; users can use the MODBUS protocol freely and with confidence without paying license fees or infringing intellectual property rights.
+Currently, more than 400 manufacturers support MODBUS, with over 600 products supporting it.

-2. Modbus can support multiple electrical interfaces, such as RS-232, RS-485, etc., and can also be transmitted over various media such as twisted pair, fiber optics, and wireless.
+2. MODBUS can support multiple electrical interfaces, such as RS-232, RS-485, etc., and can also be transmitted over various media, such as twisted pair, fiber optics, wireless, etc.

-3. The frame format of Modbus is simple, compact, and easy to understand.
+3. The MODBUS frame format is simple, compact, and easy to understand.
 It is easy for users to use and simple for manufacturers to develop.

 01 |